 “We have been working with Healthy Places by Design for 6 years, and their team is always thinking strategically about how to move our work forward.
 These past few years were transformational for our local Wellness Collaborative.
 Members of the group went from understanding the principles of policy, systems, and environmental change to actually implementing these strategies in their cities and towns.
 Three municipalities adopted tobacco-free policies, two adopted Health in All Policies, and one city voted to undertake a major investment in a greenway that will connect local resources.
 I have no doubt we would not be seeing these successes if it weren’t for the guidance and leadership of Healthy Places by Design.”

 “The process for guiding a community towards design rooted in health is long term work, and reshaping perceptions of equity to create spaces that support neighborhoods lacking infrastructure is complex.
 We couldn’t accomplish our goals without the support and expertise of Healthy Places by Design.”

-“This past year was a transformational one.
-Members of the Collaborative went from understanding the principals of policy, systems, and environmental change to actually implementing these strategies in their cities and towns.”
+“These past few years were transformational.
+Members of the Collaborative went from understanding the principles of policy, systems, and environmental change to actually implementing these strategies in their cities and towns.”

 Alamance County, NC advocates are practicing a culture of learning with a do-it-yoursel(ves) spirit.
 And unlike fixing a leaky dishwasher, can’t be finished in a day—they’re facing complex problems that impact the health of people who live in their communities.
 However, improving community health is a trial-and-error process that, like many DIY projects, requires helping hands along the way.